YasinPhoenix/WebServerControl/README.md

 // For ESP8266 with limited RAM
 streamControl.setDefaultBufferSize(2048);

-// For ESP32 with more RAM
+// For better performance if RAM allows streamControl.setDefaultBufferSize(8192);
-streamControl.setDefaultBufferSize(8192);
 ```